-5 Restaurants That Define Burlington’s Vegan Identity
+Which 5 Restaurants Define Burlington’s Vegan Identity?

 - Pingala Cafe: A 100% plant-based spot serving everything from açaí bowls to loaded burritos.
 Their weekend brunch is legendary.